Nick Madrigal Preview, Player Props: Cubs vs. Diamondbacks

 Nick Madrigal At The Plate

-- Madrigal is batting .267 with 14 doubles, a triple, two home runs and 10 walks.
+- Madrigal is hitting .264 with 14 doubles, a triple, two home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.